Posted: Tue, 18 Sep 2012 22:20

 Posted: Mon, 06 Aug 2012 09:41

 Our success in the Olympics is widely welcomed.
 Whilst there is a throught provoking blog on whether we should be funding our Gold medal tally through the taxpayer elsewhere on this site the challenge of school sport has raised its legacy head again.

 We raised this subject before the Games started and we are delighted by the amount of interest the spotlight of the Olympics has once again thrown on the Gove cuts to school sport.
 Those cuts make it almost impossible for the government to claim..
 Read More »

 Posted: Sun, 29 Jan 2012 21:41

 The Olympic and Paralympic Games have been part of my life for almost as long as I can remember.
 I can remember all the talks of boycotts at the 1980 Games, and who could forget the men on space packs at the Opening Ceremony of LA in 1984.
 But to have a Games on home soil is something that I think we should celebrate.

-One of the reasons that I got involved in the bid process was because I saw how important it could be for shaping inclusion of disabled young people, not just in school sport, but also from grass roots to elite.
-To put it in to context..
+One of the reasons that I got involved in the bid process was because I saw how important it could be for shaping inclusion of disabled young people, not just in school sport, but also from grass..
 Read More »